 An exploration of traditional and contemporary psychological theories of human aggression.
 Theories related to the motives of perpetrators of violence, the psychological effects on victims, the process of recovery from violence, and psychosocial dynamics related to the prevention of violence will be covered.
-Spring
+Spring PSY 216.
+Statistics for the Social and Behavioral Sciences 3 credits

 PSY 216.
-Statistics for the Social and Behavioral Sciences

-(Cross-listed as HSV 216, POL 216, and SOC 216)
+Statistics for the Social and Behavioral Sciences (Cross-listed as HSV 216, POL 216, and SOC 216)